 Tip: Always clear your cache and browse in incognito mode to get the best prices every time you use a travel site.

 The other big item you’re going to be saving for is your schooling.
 Choosing a school abroad is a big decision.
-To save money, pick a school that includes all of the essentials like room and board, meals, internet services, laundry, etc.
+To save money, pick a school that includes essentials like room and board, meals, internet services, laundry, etc.

-Tip: Keats School in Kunming offers all of these services along with several different study plans at different price points.
+Tip: Keats School in Kunming offers all of these services along with several different Chinese language courses at different price points, such as the intensive one-on-one Chinese program, small group class, HSK test preparation program and Online Chinese lessons.
 More than 10,000 students have picked Keats as their school abroad.
+Choosing to study Chinese in Kunming is a great way to save money in China because the tuition fee covers almost everything.

 After those two large expenses, there are smaller ways to save money too.

 Learn how to cook!
-If you’re not going to be attending a school that includes meals, learn how to prepare healthy, hearty meals.
-It will be easy to fall back on readily-available services like take out food, but by cooking your own food, you will save a lot of money.
+If you’re not attending a school that includes meals, learn how to prepare healthy, hearty meals.
+It will be easy to fall back on readily available services like take-out food, but you will save a lot of money by cooking your own food.
+However, it is not expensive to try Chinese cuisines in local restaurants neither.
+Do you know what food to order in a Chinese restaurant?

 Learn to navigate!
-Transit can be expensive and taking a cab is more money of out your pocket.
+Transit can be expensive, and taking a cab is more money out of your pocket.
 To save some cash, learn how to read a map and start walking more.
+Metro in Kunming or other cities in China is also an economical way to get around.

 Start saying no to luxuries now while you’re saving for your trip.
-If you don’t have money for travel now, you probably won’t have it later when you’re there studying and not working.
+If you don’t have money for travel now, you probably won’t have it later when you are studying and not working.

 UNDERSTAND THE COST OF YOUR NEW COUNTRY